alephcloud/hs-aws-performance-tests/README.md

 Usage
 =====

-After installing the package you'll find the executable 'dynamodb-performance' in the default location where cabal is configured to install binaries.
+After installing the package you'll find the executable `dynamodb-performance` in the default location where cabal is configured to install binaries.

-In order to use the application you must put your AWS API credentials for your AWS account in the file '~/.aws-keys' as described in the [Documentation of the aws package](https://github.com/aristidb/aws#example-usage).
+In order to use the application you must put your AWS API credentials for your AWS account in the file `~/.aws-keys` as described in the [Documentation of the aws package](https://github.com/aristidb/aws#example-usage).

-For help on available options you may call the executable with '--help':
+For help on available options you may call the executable with `--help`:

 ~~~{.bash}
 dynamodb-performance --help